-Whenever I talk to people about long-term travel, they tell me they wish they could do what I do.
-Then they come up with common excuses as to why they can’t:
+Whenever I talk to people about long-term travel, so many tell me they wish they could do what I do.
+They tell me all their travel dreams and grand plans then when asked why they don’t pursue them, they come up with a plethora of fears:

 They fear they have too many responsibilities at home.

 They fear they won’t be able to make friends on the road.

 They fear not having the ability to handle it.

 With all that fear, it’s much easier to stay at home in our comfort zones than to break out and travel.

 It’s a big thing to step out your door, away from your safety net, and into the unknown.

 The devil you know is always better than the devil you don’t.

 Yes, travel is a privilege and there are real money issues that keep people at home.

 But one of the most common emails I get is from people asking about “the mental issues” of travel.
 The mindset stuff.